surskitty/pokeemerald/docs/tutorials/dns.md

 A: Set `OW_ENABLE_DNS` to `FALSE` in `include/config/overworld.h`.

 ### Q: What map changes should be made for DNS?
-A: By default, the only map changes that need to be made are to edit the Lavaridge Town map to change the metatiles the two old ladies are on in the hot springs to be the normal hot spring water tile.
+A: By default, the only Hoenn map changes that need to be made are to edit the Lavaridge Town map to change the metatiles the two old ladies are on in the hot springs to be the normal hot spring water tile.
 This is to avoid a visual bug from when `OW_OBJECT_VANILLA_SHADOWS` is FALSE.

 However, by default no maps have lighting effects of any kind.
 The rest of this tutorial is to aid in adding lighting effects.